 This hike along the north shore of the Walensee lake has beautiful views of the lake and mountains.
 The main attraction the tallest free-falling waterfall in Switzerland, the Seerenbachfälle.

-This hike goes through fields and forest, with some steep elevation gain, stairs, and rocky paths.
-Best for hikers and kids 8+ with sturdy shoes and some hiking experience .
+The trail goes through fields and forest, with some steep elevation gain, stairs, and rocky paths.
+Best for hikers with a good fitness level and some hiking experience, but not dangerous.
+We’ve done it with kids as young at 6.

-This hike is particularly nice in spring and fall, when other mountain transport is closed.
+This is great choice for spring and fall, when other mountain transport is closed.
 Your journey includes a ferry ride, which has a limited schedule so organize well before heading out.

 Overview

 In Quinten, we typically have lunch at one of the lakeside restaurants.
-Then take a ferry either to the Murg train station or your car back at Betlis or Weesen.
+Then take a ferry either to Murg or Weesen, depending on how we want to get home.

 Important: So make sure to coordinate carefully with the ferry schedule, which run infrequently and have different schedules in each season.
 More about that below.